3D Printed Synthetic Data

 Previous attempts during 2019-2020 explored using stereolithography (SLA) resin printing.
 The main advantage of using SLA printers is cleaner prints with less layer lines, which means less post-processing.
 But SLA printers require more maintenance for the resin material, including additional UV curing and disposal of hazardous fluids.

-VFRAME has been prototype this technique since 2019 in collaboration with Mnemonic, an organization dedicated to preserving evidence of atrocities and war-crimes in Syria, Yemen, and Sudan.
+VFRAME has been prototyping this technique since 2019 with the best results being applied to the ongoing collaboration with Mnemonic, an organization dedicated to preserving evidence of atrocities and war-crimes in Syria, Yemen, and Sudan.
 Since 2022 it has been used to help train the final detection models used to locate evidence of illegal cluster munition strikes in videos from Syria and Yemen, and now also in Ukraine.

 Acknowledgments #